evanx/redishub/README.md

 - login your web browser using your self-signed client cert

-#### How do I generate an RedisHub admin cert?

-You specify the authoritative Telegram.org username for the RedisHub account.

-You can use `@redishub_bot /signup` which will propose an `openssl` command.

-You use that `openssl` command to generate a PEM for `curl` and P12 for your browser.

 #### Why use a Redis database rather than SQL?

 Redis is a popular and awesome NoSQL database.
 It's in-memory and so really fast.
 It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
 Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of RedisHub.